First Battle of Noirmoutier: The battle

-After their victory at the battle of Saint-Fuldent on 22 September, Charette and Lescure had parted ways.
+After their victory at the Battle of Saint-Fulgent on 22 September, Charette and Lescure had parted ways.
 Charette, general of the army of the Marais Breton, decided taking Noirmoutier was a priority.

 On 9 October, Charette and his 3,000 men left Legé, which the republicans of general Nicolas Haxo occupied the next day.
 Charette first marched towards Saint-Gilles-Croix-de-Vie, but seeing the town was well defended he finally went to Bouin on 11 October and had his troops stationed there.

 The passage du Gois was the only place where the island was accessible by foot, but only during a low tide.
 On 12 October, at 1 in the morning, Charette and his men started marching on the passage.
 Suddenly, after a few minutes the Vendéens realised the tide was rising behind them, and that going back was impossible.
 This was a voluntary manoeuvre by Charette who didn't want his men to flee again like in September.
 He told his men that there was no other way than victory or death.

 With no other choice, the Vendéens launched an attack and captured by surprise the artillery north of Barbâtre which was guarding the passage de Goix.
 The population of Barbâtre joined the Vendéen soldiers.
 They then marched to the north and pushed back a republican detachment at the pointe de La Casie.
 Richer, the commander of the detachment, was killed by Charette himself.

 The Vendéens could then march to Noirmoutier-en-l'Île.
 The republicans, commanded by adjutant general Conrad Wieland pulled back in the castle.
 But Wieland realised he had no chance of victory, and had his troops surrender.

 Charette then offered Wieland to join his army, which he refused.
 He was still freed, as well as his officers as long as they did not leave Noirmoutier.
 On the other hand, the soldiers were considered prisoners of war.